-- 12.1 Information about code of conduct complaints and the management and investigation of code of conduct complaints is to be treated as confidential and is not to be publicly disclosed except as may be otherwise specifically required or permitted under these procedures. - 12.2 Where a complainant publicly discloses information on one or more occasions about a code of conduct complaint they have made or has purported to make, the general manager or their delegate may, with the consent of the Office, determine that the complainant is to receive no further information about their complaint and any future code of conduct complaint they make or purport to make. - 12.3 Prior to seeking the Office's consent under clause 12.2, the general manager or their delegate must give the complainant written notice of their intention to seek the Office's consent, invite them to make a written submission and consider any submission made by them. - 12.4 In giving its consent under clause 12.2, the Office must consider any submission made by the complainant to the general manager or their delegate. - 12.5 The general manager or their delegate must give written notice of a determination made under clause 12.2 to: - a) the complainant - b) the complaints coordinator - c) the Office, and - any other person the general manager or their delegate considers should be notified of the determination.
+- 12.1 Information about code of conduct complaints and the management and investigation of code of conduct complaints is to be treated as confidential and is not to be publicly disclosed except as may be otherwise specifically required or permitted under these procedures. - 12.2 Where a complainant publicly discloses information on one or more occasions about a code of conduct complaint they have made or purported to make, the general manager or their delegate may, with the consent of the Office, determine that the complainant is to receive no further information about their complaint and any future code of conduct complaint they make or purport to make. - 12.3 Prior to seeking the Office's consent under clause 12.2, the general manager or their delegate must give the complainant written notice of their intention to seek the Office's consent, invite them to make a written submission within at least 14 days or such other period specified by the general manager or their delegate, and consider any submission made by them. - 12.4 In giving its consent under clause 12.2, the Office must consider any submission made by the complainant to the general manager or their delegate.

-12.6 Any requirement under these procedures that a complainant is to be provided with information about a code of conduct complaint that they have made or has purported to make, will not apply to a complainant the subject of a determination made by the general manager or their delegate under clause 12.2 unless that person is otherwise entitled to receive the information under the Public Interest Disclosures Act 1994.
+- 12.5 The general manager or their delegate must give written notice of a determination made under clause 12.2 to: - a) the complainant - b) the complaints coordinator - c) the Office, and - d) any other person the general manager or their delegate considers should be notified of the determination. - 12.6 Any requirement under these procedures that a complainant is to be provided with information about a code of conduct complaint that they have made or purported to make, will not apply to a complainant the subject of a determination made by the general manager or their delegate under clause 12.2. - 12.7 Clause 12.6 does not override any entitlement a person may have to access to council information under the Government Information (Public Access)Act 2009 or to receive information under the Public Interest Disclosures Act 1994 in relation to a complaint they have made.